serebrov/emoji-mart-vue/README.md

 - Reworked emoji index class: use same index (so same data) for all components.
 - Added [vue-virtual-scroller](https://github.com/Akryum/vue-virtual-scroller) for emoji categories
-- Render emojis in categories without `NimbleEmoji` component, there are a lot of emojis to render and there is a noticeable slow down even with virtual scrolling when we render a component per emoji.
+- Render emojis in categories without `Emoji` component, there are a lot of emojis to render and there is a noticeable slow down even with virtual scrolling when we render a component per emoji.
 - Frozen objects with emoji data to disable Vue change tracking
-- Do not create `NimbleEmojiIndex` globally, as it was loaded (along with the emoji data) even when not used
+- Do not create `EmojiIndex` globally, before it was loaded (along with the emoji data) even when it was not actually used
 - Extract CSS into external file, use less inline styles to reduce the amount of generated HTML
 - Fixes in CSS for native unicode emojis ported from the [original react project](https://github.com/missive/emoji-mart)
 - Excluded ./data/all.json from the js bundle (it was always loaded within the bundle even if it is not needed)
 - Updated to babel 7
 - Added tests

+Breaking change in v6: removed `Emoji` and `Picker` [wrappers](#convenience-wrappers), renamed `NimbleEmoji` to `Emoji` and `NimblePicker` to `Picker`.
+See the `Convenience Wrappers` section below for details.

 > The original project has been forked from [emoji-mart](https://www.npmjs.com/package/emoji-mart) which was written for React